hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 The `ArchWiki` has a good [article](https://wiki.archlinux.org/index.php/SSD_memory_cell_clearing) on this, so I'm not going to reiterate the steps in detail.

-## Partitioning
+## Installing

 The SlackDocs wiki has an [install](http://docs.slackware.com/slackware:install) guide for standard installation.
 Follow these steps first.
-Some modern computers force the use of UEFI boot with a GPT partitioning scheme, and if you require/want this then see the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT).
+Some modern computers may also benefit from booting into Slackware using their native UEFI boot.
+See [UEFI boot: how does that actually work, then?](https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/) to get a clear understanding of the cases where native UEFI boot is beneficial, and the cases where it is not necessary.
+See the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT) for how to get it working on a Slackware install.

 If using the DVD ISO on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
 Setup detects any EFI and swap partitions and gives the user a choice to format them.